PCrnjak/Read_the_docs_test/docs/Electronics_PCB.rst

     :target: ../docs/images/sim_plocica_with_labels.png

 After wiring all dir,puls and enable pins you are left with power pins on stepper driver and A- A+ B- B+ Pins.
 Those are quite straightforward.
+Pins that have ext in name are extra pins that are now used in my version of arm.